Asian Art Outpost

 shitai

 The suggestion behind these truths is that all things in nature suffer.
-All things in nature have desire.
-The enlightened can release themselves from the bonds of desire.
+All things in nature have desire and attachment for things in the physical world.
+The enlightened can release themselves from the bonds of desire and attachment.
 And finally, once they release all desire and attachment, the enlightened will find a path that leads away from suffering.

 This term is exclusively used by devout Buddhists.
 It is not a common term, and is remains an unknown concept to most Japanese, Chinese, and Korean people.